 Presentations in English and Spanish have taken her to universities and museums in the U.S, Canada, Europe, Mexico, and Argentina.
 She has been an invited speaker at international symposia and study sessions at the Universidad de Zaragoza (keynote); the 24th Historical Clinicopathological Conference at The University of Maryland School of Medicine; The National Gallery and the Courtauld Institute of Art, London; the Museo del Prado, Madrid; the Musée du Louvre, Paris; the Boston Museum of Fine Arts; the Museo Nacional de Arte, Mexico City and the Metropolitan Museum, New York.
 She was appointed a member of the advisory committee of the Fundación Goya in Aragón in 2019.

-Her awards include a Guggenheim Fellowship and a Woodrow Wilson International Fellowship as well as grants from the American Council of Learned Societies and the National Endowment for the Humanities.
+Her awards include the American Association of Publishers 2021 Prose Award (Biography and Autobiography), the Order of Isabel la Católica, a Guggenheim Fellowship and a Woodrow Wilson International Fellowship as well as grants from the American Council of Learned Societies and the National Endowment for the Humanities.
 She has twice won the Eleanor Tufts Award (given for a distinguished publication in English on a topic pertaining to the art and architecture of Spain and Portugal by the American Society for Hispanic Art Historical Studies).
 She completed her M.A. and Ph.D. at the University of Pennsylvania after graduating from McGill University with great distinction.